- Collection Audit & Solutions

 Preventive conservation plays a vital role!
 Extensive documentation and regularly established condition reports and instructions for handling and long term storage may delay this obsolescence.

-Through a network of experts specialized in media arts, the Nicolas Lemmens Studio can meet these challenges !
+Through a network of experts specialized in media arts, the Lemmens Art Conservation can meet these challenges !

-Textile artworks are making their entry within a new department at the Nicolas Lemmens Studio.
+Textile artworks are making their entry within a new department at the Lemmens Art Conservation.
 A range of services is dedicated to textile art to preserve this fragile heritage in all these forms: costumes, accessories, ethnographic textiles and contemporary textile artworks.

 A history to be preserved